DavidCabestany/chatbot_MiniLM/README.md

 # Tech_task Chatbot

-This Chatbot is an AI-powered chatbot designed to answer customer queries based on an FAQ Database.
+This Chatbot is designed to answer customer queries based on an FAQ Database.
 It's a flask web application, using sentence transformers, and the Faiss library for efficient searching and retrieval of responses.